ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-scrimmage.rst

 Installing SCRIMMAGE
 ====================

-To install SRIMMAGE for use in Ardupilot follow the build instructions in the `SCRIMMAGE README on Github. <https://github.com/gtri/scrimmage/blob/master/README.md>`__
+To install SRIMMAGE for use in ArduPilot follow the build instructions in the `SCRIMMAGE README on Github. <https://github.com/gtri/scrimmage/blob/master/README.md>`__